ECAS-Lab/ecas-training/egu_2019/ECAS_Training_EGU19.md

 ---
 **NOTE**

-If you haven't registered yet, pick one of the default accounts.
+If you have not registered yet, ask the organizers for a default account.

 ---